ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 #### 2. Apply
 [[toc](#table-of-contents)]

-1. `[<lernact-prac>]` Include a leading block comment in your basic one-line program from the last section, describing the program.
+1. Include a leading block comment in your basic one-line program from the last section, describing the program.
-2. `[<lernact-prac>]`Include a partial-line comment to the right of the line of code, stating why you chose this icon.
+2. Include a partial-line comment to the right of the line of code, stating why you chose this icon.

 #### 3. Present
 [[toc](#table-of-contents)]